altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 In order to help the shorthanded Fourth Army, Fanrine introduced us to the dissolved Military Affairs Ministry.<br/>
 That might be so, but this was still an organization that had been dissolved by Latreille because of its serious flaws.
 So not all its employees were beneficial to it.<br/>
 There was a need to scrutinize them.<br/>
 And Regis needed to see clearly if Gauchen had the capability.
-Was he someone who could be entrusted with work and be of help to Altina?
+Was he someone who could be entrusted with work and be of help to Altina?<br/>
-Regis then asked——
+Regis then asked——<br/>
 "To His Majesty Latreille, Princess Argentina and the Fourth Army is a double edged sword.
 They are a necessary force for him to push his hegemonism agenda.
 But our difference in ideologies meant he couldn’t completely dismiss the possibility that we will rebel against him."<br/>
 And of course, we have no intention of doing so now—— Regis concluded.<br/>
-Altina added:
+Altina added:<br/>
 "I just want to end all wars in this world, not defeat Latreille or start a civil war."<br/>
 "…That might be so, but he will definitely see us as famished hunting dogs.
 A civil war almost erupted a few days ago after all."<br/>
 "It’s his fault for sending that rubbish report!"<br/>
 "That’s a bit far-fetched."<br/>
 In the end, in the last letter Latreille sent in his capacity as a Field Marshal, he apologized for the mistake.
 Since he became the Emperor, all that was now moot.<br/>
-Regis continued:
+Regis continued:<br/>
 "His Majesty Latreille should be trying his best to weaken the Fourth Army.
 After all, he attempted to assassinate its strategist."<br/>
 "… So it’s true."<br/>
 Gauchen wasn’t surprised at all.<br/>